Ethnic Groups in Texas

 Asian immigrants have also contributed to the cultural mosaic of Texas, particularly in cities like Houston and Dallas.
 From Chinese railroad workers in the 19th century to Vietnamese refugees in the 20th century, Asian communities have established themselves in various industries, including food, business, and healthcare.
 Today, Asian Americans in Texas celebrate their heritage through festivals, temples, and cultural organizations, enriching the diversity of the state.

-See also How To Start Bamboo Farming In Texas Step By Step Guide
+See also How To Get Involved In Texas Wine Tasting Events

 Watch Also: Ethnic Groups of the United States 1820 – 2023 | US Population By Ancestry